juxt/aero/README.md

 To avoid duplication you can refer to other parts of you configuration file using `^:ref` metadata.

 The `^:ref` value should be a vector resolveable by `get-in`.
-Take the following config map for example.
+Take the following config map for example:

 ```clojure
 {:db-connection "datomic:dynamo://dynamodb"